 The Horace K. White Prizes.
-These prizes established by Horace K. White, Esq., of Syracuse, are awarded annually to meritorious students in the graduating class of the College.
+These prizes, established by Horace K. White, Esq., of Syracuse, are awarded annually to meritorious students in the graduating class of the college.
 They consist of a prize of \$15 to the first in merit, and a prize of \$10 to the second in merit.

 The Hollingworth Honorarium for Research.
-An honorarium of \$50 for advanced work or research, in pathology and bacteriology established by Dr. W. G. Hollingworth of Utica, is awarded to a senior on his general standing in the work of the first two years and his proficiency in the first courses in pathology and bacteriology.
-It requires that the student receiving it shall do satisfactory work in these subjects during his senior year.
+An honorarium of \$50 in pathology and bacteriology established by Dr. W. G. Hollingworth of Utica, is awarded annually to a member of the graduating class.
+The award is based upon the general standing of the student throughout his course and especially on his standing in pathology and bacteriology.

-The Jane Miller Prize of \$50 in veterinary physiology is awarded to the student or students having the highest standing in this subject.
-This prize is usually divided into sums of \$30 and \$20.
+The Jane Miller Prize of \$50 in veterinary physiology is awarded to the student or students doing the best work in this subject.
+This prize is usually divided into sums of \$30 and \$20, and will be awarded at the end of the junior year.